Making Yourself Safe for Others

 However, “psychodynamic writers have emphasized the inevitability of enactments with the therapist of aspects of a trauma history” (Psychodynamic Diagnostic Manual).
 What does this mean?
 It means that a good psychotherapist knows that some of his clients are going to unwittingly and unwilling play out some of the aspects of their traumatic life with their therapists.

 Despite their best efforts, it will happen.
-The good therapist is prepared for this and will be able to cope with it.
+The good therapist is prepared for this and will be able to cope with your strong feelings.
 They will support you and stick by you through difficult times, even if they are sometimes on the receiving end.
 The danger is, of course that if you don’t get help then someone else – family, colleagues – might be on the receiving end.

 If this applies to you, I urge you to not let this stop you getting the help you need.